 Students must meet the following requirements to advance to student teaching:

-- Must be a matriculated student - If you are planning to student teach in Spring 2023 and are graduating with a degree during Fall 2022, make sure to reapply to the university online at Cal State Apply by November 1, 2022.
+- Must be a matriculated student - If you are planning to student teach in Fall 2024 and are graduating with a degree during Spring 2024, make sure to reapply to the university online at Cal State Apply by June 1, 2024.
 Information on how to reapply can be found on our website under Applying to CSULB.
 Student Teaching CANNOT be done through Open University.
-It is your responsibility to ensure that you are eligible to enroll for Spring 2023 courses.
+It is your responsibility to ensure that you are eligible to enroll for Fall 2024 courses.
 If you have not enrolled in courses at CSULB for a semester or more without an official Leave of Absence, you must reapply to CSULB.
-All students should check their enrollment status to ensure they are eligible to enroll for Spring 2023.
+All students should check their enrollment status to ensure they are eligible to enroll for Fall 2024.

 - Complete the Basic Skills Requirement